-Hertfordshire County Council's policy is that children born on and between 1 September 2013 and 31 August 2014 would normally commence primary school in Reception in the academic year beginning in September 2018.
+Our policy is that children born on and between 1 September 2014 and 31 August 2015\ would normally commence primary school in Reception in the academic year beginning in September 2019.
 All Hertfordshire infant, first and primary schools provide for the full-time admission of all children offered a place in the Reception year group from the September following their fourth birthday.
 If a parent wants a full-time place for their child from September (at the school at which a place has been offered) then they are entitled to that full-time place.